57blocks/website-article/articles/Frontend Performance Optimization/README.md

         This mechanism is crucial when dealing with asynchronous tasks because it ensures that the logic in microtasks is executed immediately after the current task is finished.
 This is particularly useful for handling the results of Promises or other asynchronous operations, but it's important to note that it does not release the main thread.
         ![js execute stack](js-execute-stack.png)

-    5. **Batch Processing**

-        For example, React's virtual DOM mechanism employs batch processing as an optimization strategy.
+    5. **Batch Processing**: For example, React's virtual DOM mechanism employs batch processing as an optimization strategy.
 It applies all changes to the virtual DOM and then submits them to the browser for redraw in one go, significantly reducing actual DOM manipulations.
 This approach effectively releases the main thread, enhancing performance.
 Batch processing is beneficial in situations where there are many DOM operations or frequent changes.
 By consolidating multiple operations into a single batch, it reduces the number of browser redraws, optimizing performance.
 In React, this mechanism helps improve page responsiveness, avoiding unnecessary redundant computations and rendering.

 ## Conclusion